-Permeating every nuance of life, for both our family and livestock, was the piercing bitterness of Winter’s sting.
-Like innumerable farmers before them, my parents spent a good share of their energy and resources during the Spring, Summer and Fall season to prepare for the caring and feeding of our animal “family” during the Winter months.
+Permeating every nuance of life, for both our family and livestock, was the piercing bitterness of winter’s sting.
+Like innumerable farmers before them, my parents spent a good share of their energy and resources during the spring, summer and fall season to prepare for the caring and feeding of our animal “family” during the bitter cold of winter months.

 Ears of dried field corn from our cylindrical, wire-walled corn crib were ground into feed for our hogs and their piglets.
 As Old Man Winter whipped his winds around their hog house “heaven”, futilely looking for a way inside, these porcine parents, grunting placidly, were fed by my father, Russell C. Noorlun, while happily rutting in their straw bedding.
 Baby piglets, with their exuberant energy, gaily played under the cozy warmth of the large heat lamps that held the sub-zero temperatures outside these walls at bay.

 Even our sheep had the benefit of a warm sounding name to combat the winter chill…..her name was “Cheetah”, just like the fast feline that races across the hot plains of Africa.
 Our cousin, Ron Sletten, would take a large, glass “7Up” soda bottle and fill it with milk from one of our cows.
 Then, he’d pull a rubber nipple over the top and climb into “Cheetah’s” pen.
 What a happy task he enjoyed as our little woolly wonder voraciously vacuumed out those tasty delights till that bottle was dry.